Play Framework

 Reactive Web Request Batching with Scala and Play Framework

 At first glance it seems silly to do batching in the reactive world.
 When I first started with reactive programming I thought I wouldn’t have to worry about things like resource starvation.
 After all, the reactive magic bullet was *magical*!
 But my magic bullet fizzled when it hit downstream resource constraints causing me to need batching.
-With a reactive web client library like Play Framework’s, I can easily spin up tens of thousands of web requests, in parallel, using very little resources.

 Combining Reactive Streams, Heroku Kafka, and Play Framework

 Heroku recently announced early access to the new Heroku Kafka service and while I’ve heard great things about Apache Kafka I hadn’t played with it because I’m too lazy to set that kind of stuff up on my own.
 Now that I can setup a Kafka cluster just by provisioning a Heroku Addon I figured it was time to give it a try.
-If you aren’t familiar with Kafka it is kinda a next generation messaging system.

 Reactive Postgres with Play Framework & ScalikeJDBC

 Lately I’ve built a few apps that have relational data.
 Instead of trying to shoehorn that data into a NoSQL model I decided to use the awesome Heroku Postgres service but I didn’t want to lose out on the Reactiveness that most of the NoSQL data stores support.
 I discovered ScalikeJDBC-Async which uses postgresql-async, a Reactive (non-blocking), JDBC-ish, Postgres driver.
 With those libraries I was able to keep my data relational and my app Reactive all the way down.
+Lets walk through how to do it in a Play Framework app.
+(TL;DR: Jump to the the full source.)

 Going Reactive at OSCON 2014

-This year at OSCON I will be leading a hands-on lab and presenting about Reactive, Play Framework, and Scala.
-Here are two sessions: Reactive All The Way Down (lab) - 9:00am Monday, July 21 In this tutorial you will build a Reactive application with Play Framework, Scala, WebSockets, and AngularJS.
+In this tutorial you will build a Reactive application with Play Framework, Scala, WebSockets, and AngularJS.
 We will get started with a template app in Typesafe Activator.
 Then we will add a Reactive RESTful JSON service and a WebSocket in Scala.
+We will then build the UI with AngularJS.

 Optimizing Static Asset Loading with Play Framework

 Modern web applications are a mix of a back-end services, dynamic web pages, custom static assets, and library-based static assets.
 To maintain a productive development process it is easiest to have all this stuff in one project.
 But in production there are a number of optimizations that can dramatically speed up the loading of the application.
-HTTP 304, Not Modified, responses enable the browser to not re-download an entire static asset a second time.

 Presenting in SF: sbt-web & Reactive All the Way Down

-This week I will be presenting twice in San Francisco at SF Scala: Thursday April 10: Introducing sbt-web - A Node & WebJar Compatible Asset Pipeline for the Typesafe Platform sbt-web is a new web asset pipeline for Play Framework and other sbt-based frameworks.
+sbt-web is a new web asset pipeline for Play Framework and other sbt-based frameworks.
 It can pull dependencies from both Node and WebJars.
 The pipeline covers all of the phases of client-side development, including: linting, compiling (CoffeeScript, LESS, etc), minification, concatenation, fingerprinting, and gzipping.
+This session will give you an introduction to sbt-web and show you how to get started using it.

 Presenting Play Framework and Reactive This Week in Boulder, Dallas, and Vancouver